Dynamic Decision Frequency with Continuous Options: Conclusion And Future Work

 \section{Conclusion And Future Work}

-Most reinforcement learning algorithms are defined in discrete time.
-The system is agnostic of what happens between one action and the next.
-Furthermore, the decision of which action to apply is taken at fixed time intervals.
+Most reinforcement learning algorithms are defined in discrete time in which the system is agnostic of what happens between one action and the next.
+Moreover, the decision of which action to apply is taken at fixed time intervals.
 When those intervals are too short, the learning agent needs to make many consecutive decisions before reaching its goal, making the problem harder to solve.
 In contrast, when decisions are not frequent enough, the system can become uncontrollable.
-In our paper, we propose a reinforcement learning framework where the agent selects new sub-policies called options with variable durations.
-In this way, our algorithm becomes robust w.r.t. the underlying interaction frequency and provides high-level, smooth exploration.
+In our paper, we propose a reinforcement learning framework where the agent selects new sub-policies as options with variable durations.
+This approach enhances the algorithm's robustness with respect to the underlying interaction frequency and promotes high-level, smooth exploration.
 Empirical results underpin this robustness and show the effectiveness of our algorithm in sparse reward settings and for robotic manipulation.
-As for future work, we will include a termination mechanism that allows the selection of a new option before the natural termination of the previous one to counteract unforeseen events due to stochasticity in the environment.
+As for future work, we will include a termination mechanism that allows the agent to select a new option before the natural termination of the previous one to counteract unforeseen events due to stochasticity in the environment.